 Sept.
 30, 2020, By Debby Ellis, Recording Secretary

-Our meeting started with a tour of Michael Wittman’s garden: He is planning to grow about 10 kinds of rare garlic.
+Our Organic Garden Club of Ventura County meeting on Zoom started with a tour of Michael Wittman’s garden: He is planning to grow about 10 kinds of rare garlic.
 He is currently growing tomatoes and peppers, carrots, kale, marigolds, strawberries, bananas, sage, rosemary, lavender.
 He has a cherry tree, corn has been harvested, the fig tree needs trimming, He is also growing Cuban oregano, has an apricot tree, zucchini, blood orange tree, yarrow, verbena, pumpkins, pomegranates, avocados, elderberries, milkweed, peach, nectarine and plum trees, Mexican lime, miscellaneous flowers, two bird baths.
 He has a Certified Wildlife Habitat by the National Wildlife Federation.
 He is planning to build a hugelkultur raised bed and a mushroom area.
 He also has assorted succulents.

 Bill Brandt spoke to us about how he started growing mangoes in Thousand Oaks 20 years ago.
 He planted 3 mango trees that died due to frost.
 The frost killed the fourth tree to the ground; it re-sprouted a year later, but never flowered.
 He grafted “Paul Thompson” mango to it in 2015 and this year it produced 41 mangos!
 He put little bags around each mango to catch it before it falls on the ground.
 He also strings Christmas tree lights on the tree to keep it warm if the temperature will be under 40 degrees at night.